apache/pekko-management/docs/src/main/paradox/bootstrap/istio.md

 ## Example

-Here is an example deployment spec for an Pekko cluster deployed to Istio, which uses the explicit include inbound ports annotation to ensure that incoming remoting and management traffic isn't redirected through the proxy:
+Here is an example deployment spec for a Pekko cluster deployed to Istio, which uses the explicit include inbound ports annotation to ensure that incoming remoting and management traffic isn't redirected through the proxy:

 ```yaml
 apiVersion: apps/v1